KXNU-CD

 KXNU-CD (channel 10) is a low-power, Class A television station in Laredo, Texas, United States, affiliated with the Spanish-language network Telemundo.
 It is owned by Gray Media alongside dual NBC/ABC affiliate KGNS-TV (channel 8) and dual CBS/CW+ affiliate KYLX-CD (channel 13).
 The three stations share studios on Loop 20 (near SH 359) in Laredo and transmitter facilities on FM 1472 northwest of the city.

 History

-The station's history traces back to 2008, when KGNS launched a third digital subchannel, affiliated with Telemundo.
-The station went on the air on July 12, 2011, as K10QK-D, owned by SagamoreHill Broadcasting and simulcasting KGNS-TV's third subchannel.
+KGNS launched a subchannel affiliated with Telemundo in November 2007.
+This station went on the air on July 12, 2011, as K10QK-D, owned by SagamoreHill Broadcasting and simulcasting KGNS-TV's third subchannel.
 It was sold to Gray Television on December 31, 2013, along with KGNS-TV.
 On October 4, 2018, the station's call sign was changed to KXNU-LD.

 Newscasts

-Newscasts on the station have existed since 2010, having branded as Telenoticias Laredo ever since then.
-In 2015, the newscasts switched to a set of Gray Television graphics and the "Telemundo News" theme from Cacharros Musik.
-On September 7, 2020, the newscasts switched to a newer set of Gray Television graphics and both "U-Phonix" and "Third Coast" from Stephen Arnold Music.
+In 2009, KGNS–Telemundo began airing evening news breaks hosted by Lupita Benavides, previously of KLDO.
+KGNS began airing a 10 p.m. local newscast for Telemundo under the title Telenoticias Laredo on November 18, 2010.
+This followed the debut of another program, Telemundo Laredo En tu Casa, on Sunday mornings.
+In 2018, KLDO ceased producing its own local newscasts, leaving Telenoticias as the only Spanish-language news produced in Laredo.

+On October 10, 2022, KXNU started airing a statewide morning newscast, Noticias Telemundo Texas, which aired from 5 to 7 a.m. on weekdays.
+The program was produced out of KXTX-TV's studios in Fort Worth.
+On November 1, 2024, Noticias Telemundo Texas was discontinued.